digital-asset/daml/docs/source/ops/connect/helm.rst

 - ``production=true``: By default, the Helm chart starts a number of components that are meant to give you a quick idea of what the Helm chart enables, but are most definitely not meant for production use.
-Specifically, this will disabble the internal PostgreSQL instances, the mock auth server, and the reverse proxy.
+Specifically, this will disable the internal PostgreSQL instances, the mock auth server, and the reverse proxy.
 - ``ledger.db``: If you want the Helm char to start a Daml Driver For PostgreSQL instance for you, you need to set this.
 See reference section at